 5. Home Master HM Mini Faucet Filter

 If you need to retain full function of your sink and have a water filter for the sink faucet, the Home Master HM Mini Faucet Filter sits on the counter and attaches to your faucet with two small hoses that won’t impede its normal movement.
 While this is great for proper sink function, it’s not the most attractive look.
 It makes the sink area look kind of messy.

-This filter features a 1-micron carbon block that can remove all sorts of impurities, including chemicals, pesticides, herbicides, VOCs, and more.
+This filter features a one-micron carbon block that can remove all sorts of impurities, including chemicals, pesticides, herbicides, VOCs, and more.
 Even better, it’s got a long filter life of 1,500 gallons, so you’ll only have to replace the cartridge once per year.

 Some of the premium filters we tested were made from stainless steel, but this one is crafted from plastic.
 It’s BPA-free, but for this expensive price, we were hoping to see higher-quality materials used.